-Health Workforce New Zealand supports and funds a number of training intiatives.
+The Health Workforce Directorate supports and funds a number of training initiatives.
 This section outlines our key programmes.

 Nurse Entry to Practice (NETP)